JJ/dogesr/cran-comments.md

 # Comments

-This is an patch release
+This is a patch release

 ## R CMD check results